aakarshanbasubhardwaj/potential-octo-potato/README.md

 ## Overview

-The **PoP (potential-octo-potato)** is a home-theater software designed for homelab setups.
+The **PoP (potential-octo-potato)** is a home-theater software designed for home lab setups.
 It includes multiple interconnected applications that handle show scheduling, ticket booking and validation, and live display of screenings.
 The system can be self-hosted on a homelab and accessed securely through a home VPN.

 ## System Components